If you’re reading this, you’re probably wondering if I can help you.

 I completed the remainder of my internship at a local crisis center where I developed skills in crisis management and suicide risk evaluation.
 I am a certified crisis worker through the American Association of Suicidology.

-I now have the honor and privilege of walking daily with new moms and dads on their journeys into parenthood.
-My passion to build healthy, happy families- one client (or couple) at a time.
+I now have the honor and privilege of walking daily with couples on their journeys into loving attachment.
+My passion is to build healthy, happy families- one client (or couple) at a time.

 I am a licensed professional counselor here in the state of Texas- #71799.